tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 When I started, I championed using Jekyll to generate and manage the HTML, and I started storing the Jekyll projects in internal Git repositories.
 I also created a layout in Jekyll that was designed specifically for Hippo publishing.
 The layout included a documentation-specific sidebar (previously absent in Hippo on a granular level) to navigate all the content in a particular set of documentation.
 This Jekyll layout included a number of styles and scripts to override settings in the CMS.

 Despite this innovation, our publishing process still involved pasting the generated HTML (after building Jekyll) page by page into the CMS.
-Thus, we were halfway with our docs-as-code approach and still had room to go.
+Thus, we were only partially using docs-as-code and still had a long way to go.
 One of the tenets of docs-as-code is to build your output directly from the server (called "continuous deployment").
 In other words, you incorporate the publishing logic on the server rather than running the publishing process from your local computer.

 {% include random_ad2.html %}